 Knitted and crocheted baskets are popular in home decor and Imagine Childhood shows you how to do the same thing with finger knitting.
 In the tutorial, they use a larger French knitting spool that makes a full tube, but you can use standard finger knitting and either stitch the edges into a tube or use your cording just as it is.

 08 of 14

 Sometimes less is more and that concept makes a big statement on these stylish pillows from Flax and Twine.
 By adding chunky finger knitting to the edges of simple pillows, it shows off your knitting while adding a pop of color (even in a pastel).
 Toss a few on your favorite chair or sofa.Continue to 9 of 14 below.

 09 of 14

 Why not combine two craft techniques in one useful and fresh project?
-This bath mat starts with lengths of finger knitting, and then it uses those pieces to weave a bath mat!
-Working with t-shirt yarn makes it absorbant and soft as you step out of the shower, but you could also make a rug like this for in your kitchen.
+This bath mat starts with lengths of finger knitting, and then it uses those pieces to weave a bath mat.
+Working with t-shirt yarn makes it absorbent and soft as you step out of the shower, but you could also make a rug like this for in your kitchen.

 10 of 14

 One of the easiest ways to wear finger knitting is to make an infinity scarf with layers of finger-knit chains.
 Hello Glow shows you one method for making this accessory, but as you work with a long piece of finger knitting, you'll probably discover even more ways to style it and make it your own.

 11 of 14

 Most finger knitting projects start as long cords that you connect in some way, but this hat project from Bean Creative shows you how to make rows or rounds of finger knitting as you go.
 You can use this technique to craft projects of almost any size, including blankets.
 Not only does this project teach finger knitting in rows, but it also shows how to decrease your stitches to add shaping to the beanie.